 Quality of Life

 Oil and Gas extraction from the Niobrara Shale formation began in Arapahoe County in 2012.
 Arapahoe County has a diverse landscape and many residents have sought a rural lifestyle in the eastern portion of the County where oil and gas drilling primarily occurs.
-Solutions to be included in draft regulations aim to balance quality of life as development occurs.
-The following are issues that have been raised from community feedback to date.
-Learn more about the issues and possible solutions the County is considering in draft regulations.
+Solutions included in draft regulations aim to balance quality of life as development occurs.
+The following are issues that were raised from community feedback.

 Please refer to the Glossary of Terms for clarification.